Fresh Cherry

 How should I store fresh cherries?

-Store cherries in the refrigerator in a breathable container to maintain freshness.
+Store cherries in the refrigerator in a breathable container to maintain freshness for up to a week.

 Are there any health benefits to cherry juice?

-Yes, cherry juice is rich in antioxidants and may help reduce inflammation and muscle soreness.
+Cherry juice is rich in antioxidants and may help reduce muscle soreness after exercise.

 How many cherries can I eat in a day?

-A serving of about 1 cup (150g) is generally considered healthy for most people.
+A serving of about 1 cup (approximately 150 grams) is a healthy amount to enjoy daily.